MehmetOKUYAR/Yolo-Object-Detection-and-Distance-Measurement-with-Zed-camera/README.md

                 .
                 ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-that's all, if your model predicts well enough, it will predict and start labeling.
-After the process is finished, you can check the labels with a labeling program and edit them again.
+that's all, if you have a zed camera you can easily find the distance of the objects you have detected
 ## You can see how the program works in the gif below.

 ![into gif](https://github.com/MehmetOKUYAR/Zed_Yolo_distance_measurement/blob/master/intro.gif)